google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 ### Immersion Level

-- No VR - monitor or mobile display.
+- No VR - Monitor or mobile display.
 - Stationary VR - Device with 3 DOF tracking.
 - Seated VR - 6 DOF tracking but in a limited area and angle range.
 - Room Scale VR - 6 DOF tracking with a room sized environment.